MuneebUH/Copy-Link-Text/README.md

 ---

-© 2025 [Your Name or Team].
-All rights reserved.
+© 2025 All rights reserved.